mariaartlle/PYT-SBI-project-ProtFlex/README.md

 ## 4. Requirements

-To work with this package a <span style="text-decoration:underline;">Python3</span> interpreter must be installed on the computer.
+To work with this package a [Python3](https://www.python.org/downloads) interpreter must be installed on the computer.
 This package has been developed using Python 3.8.10.

-ProtFlex requires the library <span style="text-decoration:underline;">BioPython</span>, can be installed using pip3:
+ProtFlex requires the library [BioPython](https://biopython.org), can be installed using pip3:

 ```shell
 $ pip3 install biopython